iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

 ## Deploy

+!!! attention

+    All accounts and passwords generated during deployment are stored in file `/root/iRedMail/iRedMail.tips` on your server.

 Click tab `Deployment` on the mail server profile page.

 Please run the commands displayed on this page on your mail server, it will